About Author Jyoti Arora – A Life Less Ordinary

 Jyoti Arora is known to write books that entertain while they make your think.
-Her writing achievements include three novels, two blogs, several wins in national level blog competitions, over five years of freelance writing experience, developing books for kids and abridging 24 famous English novels like Jane Eyre, Adventures of Huckleberry Finn etc.
+Her writing achievements include four books, two blogs, several wins in national level blog competitions, over five years of freelance writing experience, developing books for kids and abridging 24 famous English novels like Jane Eyre, Adventures of Huckleberry Finn etc.

 By her writing and her spirit to excel despite all odds, Jyoti is proving an inspiration to many.
 Her life story has been featured in many newspapers and TV & radio shows.
 She was also one of the 100 women achievers invited as special guests to witness the Republic Day parade in 2016.